QuestionableM/SM-ProximityVoiceChat/README.md

 - Hold V to talk into the game voice chat
 - All players must have the DLL installed, including the server host

-# TODO
-- Add a way to control the volume of other players
-- Add a way to change the push to talk keybind

 # How to download and enable the mod

 There are 2 ways to enable the ProximityVoiceChat module: